bonfhir/bonfhir/README.md

 >ReferenceError: fetch is not defined

 ### Start building!
-Using the provided bonFHIR utilies and components start building!
+Using the provided bonFHIR utilities and components start building!
 Here is a simple React example to get you started

 ```javascript
 import { useFhirSearch } from "@bonfhir/query/r4b";